City of Music Programs

 Musicians Priority Load Zones:

-In 2014, Seattle implemented a low-cost, phased approach to make it easier for musician load-in and load-out at live music venues around the city.
+In 2014, Seattle piloted a program that implemented a low-cost, phased approach to make it easier for musician load-in and load-out at live music venues around the city.
 Five music venues were selected to pilot the program, and nearby load and unload zones were modified to prioritize musicians' use through branded signs.
 They include a yellow regulatory sign and City of MusicTM branded 'Priority Musicians Loading & Unloading' sign.
 Phase one serves the following five music venues: High Dive (Fremont), The Crocodile and Tula's (Belltown), The Triple Door (Downtown), and The Showbox (Pike Place Market).
 Plans are currently underway to implement additional Musicians Priority Load Zones in other areas of the city.

 Sea-Tac Airport's 'Experience the City of Music' program: